Tattoos have been an accepted method of self-expression for several years after a period where they were taboo in public, much less in the workplace.

 • Graphic Design & Visual Development

-As society evolves and younger people take the reins, tattoos in the workplace statistics will change with them.
+As society evolves and younger people take the reins, statistics will change with them.

 Tattoos will likely become more popular and accepted across professions.
 After all, we just discovered that patients have no problem with their doctors sporting tattoos.

 Until tattoos become more acceptable, you can enjoy self-expression by having them placed where they cannot be seen.